AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 In this section, you can select a **target mapping** among those available.
 Target mappings are defined in the Adobe Campaign v8 console.

-Learn more about target mappings in [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/add-profiles/target-mappings.html){target="_blank"}.
+Learn more about target mappings in [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/add-profiles/target-mappings.html){target="_blank"}.

 ## Delivery {#delivery}